 Puppet πŸ”—

 Splunk provides a Puppet module to install and configure the package.
 A module is a collection of resources, classes, files, definition, and templates.
-See Puppet for Windows for the instructions to download and customize the module.
+To learn how to download and customize the module, see Deploy the Collector with Puppet for Windows.

 Next steps πŸ”—